Orvieto Musica 2022 and COVID-19

 THE WAR IN UKRAINE

-We hear news of the developing war in Ukraine with deep pain and sadness.
-We are also witnessing how, internationally, music is being seen as a vehicle to support and to heal.
-(Indeed, we experienced first hand, with Orvieto Musica 2021, how live music can bring people together in a healing way.)
-However, we also understand that, should the war envelop more of Europe, planning for Orvieto Musica 2022 could be impacted as well.
+We continue to hear news of the continuing war in Ukraine with deep pain and sadness.
+We have also witnessed how, internationally, the arts and music in particular have been seen as a vehicle to support and to heal.
 As always, we will continue to rely on the U.S. State Department for information and directives regarding international travel this summer and will provide any updates here.